 Smart air purifiers use indicators, messages, and alerts to let owners know when it’s time to change filters.
 This is an excellent opportunity to give your purifier a full cleaning.
 Always check your owner’s manual for more information about when to clean filters, and know specific alerts or light colors to watch out for.

 Air purifiers tend to use several different filters at once to help filter out a variety of particles from the air, trap odors, and so on.
 Look at your owner’s manual to find out exactly how to remove them.
 Some filters can be lifted out of the top of the purifier without a problem.
 Others are kept behind a latched panel that you need to disconnect to pull out the filter.
-Make sure you have removed every filter from the purifier.
+Make sure you have removed every filter from the purifier – most products use two or three.

 Some air purifiers use disposable filters designed to be thrown away, others use permanent filters that you can wash, and many use a combination of both.
 Next, examine each filter and look in your owner’s manual to find out which are disposable and which are not.
 If the filter has a product number on it, you can look up that filter online quickly to find more information.